Limited Clients. Proven Results.

 - You may lose security clearance.

 - You may lose your professional license: nursing, teacher, doctor, etc.

-  Contact a Domestic Violence Attorney in East Cleveland today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Defense Lawyer in East Cleveland today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order

 Just being charged with a East Cleveland domestic violence will result in the issuance of a temporary protection order or TPO.
 A temporary protection order can restrict:

 While the temporary protection order is often a condition of bond in the criminal case, the alleged victim often files for a civil protection order as well.
 Our Domestic Violence Lawyers can defend the civil protection order hearing as well.
 Temporary Protection Orders terminate at the conclusion of the criminal case.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

 Family or household member can mean the natural parent of any child of whom the offender is the other natural parent or is the putative other natural parent.

 Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
 We are the Domestic Violence Lawyers in East Cleveland, Ohio, 44108.